duality-solutions/vgp-node/README.md

 -------------------------

 ### Windows prerequisites for install
 1. Install Python version [3.8.5](https://www.python.org/ftp/python/3.8.5/python-3.8.5.exe) from https://www.python.org.
 You can install just for your local user account or for all users.
-Version 2.7 is required for building the Ed25519 native code package.
+Version 3.8.5 is required for building the VGP native code package.
 Set the path to python.exe in the PYTHON environment variable.
 1. Install Visual Studio 2019 Build Tools from https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16

 It is available to install via the Node.js Package Manager (NPM) by using the command: